arcprotocol/arcprotocol/docs/arc-protocol-specification.md

 ARC follows a **stateless RPC pattern** where:
 - Each request is a complete, self-contained message
-- Agents are identified at the protocol level (not buried in params)
+- Agents are identified at the protocol level via `requestAgent` and `targetAgent` fields
 - Single endpoint handles all communication (`/arc`)
-- HTTPS required for production deployments
+- HTTPS is used for transport security
 - OAuth 2.0 Bearer tokens recommended for authentication
-- Optional distributed tracing for workflow correlation
+- Workflow tracing via `traceId` for integration with monitoring platforms

 ```
-┌─────────────────┐    HTTP POST /arc    ┌─────────────────┐
+┌─────────────────┐    HTTPS POST /arc   ┌─────────────────┐
 │   Agent A       │ ────────────────────> │   Agent B       │
 │ (requestAgent)  │                       │ (targetAgent)   │
 └─────────────────┘ <──────────────────── └─────────────────┘
-                       HTTP Response
+                      HTTPS Response
 ```

 ### Multi-Agent Server Architecture